gariepyt/amp-handlebars/readme.md

-# `Testing a Dynamic Web Page with AMP and Express-Handlebars`
+# Testing a Dynamic Web Page with AMP and Express-Handlebars

-This project was created in order to see if it's possible to build a dynamic Amp website using Express-Handlebars
+This project was created in order to see if it's possible to build a dynamic Amp website using Express-Handlebars.
+This demo shows how to build AMP pages with page data stored in a CMS (or in this case, a JSON file).

-NOTE: in order to run this project, node and npm must be installed.
+NOTE: in order to run this project, node, npm, and the grunt cli must be installed.

 Installation and Running:
-1. npm install
+1. npm i
-2. node ampHand.js
+2. npm start
-3. view the project in your browser by going to localhost:3000
+3. the site will open in your default browser

 Things to do:
 * Attach Google Analytics

-Current Build Issues:
-* Breaks the first time the server tries to load the site, but works after that

 Current notes:
 * There is a sidebar that we can use for a menu